danhphan/git-tutorial/2-working.md

 branch of your program.
 But you also don't want to throw out the documentation changes you made on the main branch!

-`git merge` can often automatically reconcile changes in two branched
+`git merge` can often automatically reconcile changes in two-branched
 histories:

 ```console